What is syphilis?

 - have a fever or feel discomfort.

 These symptoms disappear without treatment, but the syphilis infection remains dormant in the body.
 It is therefore very important to undergo treatment.
-Individuals who are not treated for syphilis risk serious health problems in the future (loss of sight, paralysis, cardiac lesions and even death).
+Individuals who are not treated for syphilis risk serious health problems in the future (cognitive impairment, loss of sight, paralysis, cardiac lesions).
+In the long term, syphilis can even lead to the death of the affected person.

 Syphilis is particularly dangerous for unborn children, in the case of a pregnant women getting infected.
 Syphilis causes malformations that interfere with the child’s development and which can result in a handicap (mental or physical) or the baby’s death.